 Some of their projects include viewing decks made from recycled timer plastics; only about 5% of their waste is safely disposed of in a local landfill site and have 100% electric operated game vehicles.

-Travelling a little further south along the Savuti Channel, Ghoha Hills is not to be missed.
-This lodge is fully operational on solar power, and the rest of the Botswana Safari lodge is kept as eco-friendly as possible, down to the guest amenities in the rooms.
+Travelling a little further south along the Savuti Channel, Ghoha Hills Savuti Lodge is not to be missed.
+This lodge is fully operational on solar power, and the rest of the Botswana safari lodge is kept as eco-friendly as possible, down to the guest amenities in the rooms.

 They are also involved in projects to protect the rhinos from poachers and initiatives to support the local communities.

-This camp has an exceptionally low carbon footprint as they have dispensed of all the luxuries and focusing on conservation.
+This camp has an exceptionally low carbon footprint as they have dispensed all the luxuries and focus on conservation.
 Solar energy adds the complete “off the grid” fee.
 The camp, however, is still very comfortable and relaxing – a great addition to any itinerary.